Chiral numerical renormalization group: Summary and Outlook

-Our goal in this paper was to demonstrate how NRG can be applied to uni-directional channels.
+Our goal in this paper was to demonstrate how NRG can be applied to unidirectional channels.
 Once we have established this, there are many prospective applications.
 One interesting direction is to look at helical systems, even in the single channel case.
-Such systems where explored analytically in different limits, but the presented method enables a quantitative study of the transition between an RKKY phase and a Kondo-screened phase.
-Another direction relates to our initial motivation for this work -- studying multi-impurity chiral multi-channel Kondo systems.
-In Ref.\,\citep{lotemManipulatingNonabelianAnyons2022} we studied such a system, demonstrating the emergence of decoupled non-abelian anyons, for which the fusion channel could be measured by looking at inter-impurity spin correlations.
-There we relied on arguments for inter-impurity distance independence in order to simplify the problem by taking the limit $R\to0$.
-In this work we support these arguments with numerical results for a single-channel model, but also demonstrate that the distance does enter in non-universal quantities such as zero-temperature value of the inter-impurity correlations.
-Thus, it would be interesting to study the correlations in the multi-channel case with the help of the Wilson ladder, in order to discern between the non-universal distant-dependent properties, and the universal properties related to the measurement of the fusion channel.
+Such systems were explored analytically in different limits \citep{gaoInplaneNoncollinearExchange2009,leeElectricalControlInteraction2015,kurilovichIndirectExchangeInteraction2017,yevtushenkoKondoImpuritiesCoupled2018}, but the presented method enables a quantitative study of the transition between an RKKY phase and a Kondo-screened phase.
+Another direction relates to our initial motivation for this work---studying multi-impurity chiral multichannel Kondo systems.
+In Ref.\,\citep{lotemManipulatingNonAbelianAnyons2022}, we studied such a system, demonstrating the emergence of decoupled non-Abelian anyons, for which the fusion channel could be measured by looking at interimpurity spin correlations.
+There we relied on arguments for interimpurity distance independence in order to simplify the problem by taking the limit $R\to0^{+}$.
+In this work, we support these arguments with numerical results for a single-channel model, but also demonstrate that the distance does enter in nonuniversal quantities such as zero-temperature value of the interimpurity correlations.
+Thus, it would be interesting to study the correlations in the multichannel case with the help of the Wilson ladder, in order to discern between the nonuniversal distant-dependent properties, and the universal properties related to the measurement of the fusion channel.

+\textit{Note added}: Recently, we were made aware of a related work by \citet{ferrerRKKYKondoCrossover2022}, dealing with multiple impurities on a helical edge, and agreed on a synchronized preprint submission.